mwcproject/mwc-node/doc/mwc_floonet.md

 What's working so far?

 * Linux x86\_64 and macOS [MWC + mining + development]
-* Not Windows 10 yet [MWC kind-of builds.
-No mining yet.
-Help wanted!]
+* Not Windows 10 yet

 ## Requirements (only needed to build if you are downloading binaries you can skip this section)